ETA444/datasafari/docs/index.rst

 Explorers
 ---------
 Discover patterns and insights in your data effortlessly.
+For instance, use `explore_df` to get a comprehensive overview of any DataFrame, helping to quickly identify missing values, outliers, and distribution patterns.

 .. autosummary::
    :toctree: explorers